 by District Governor Ken Gleason

-Thank you for everything that each of you Lions do.
+Thank you for everything that each of you do as a Lion.

 DG Ken Gleason

 Become a Member!

 As a Lions club member, you’ll join a local group of service-minded men and women who are doing local volunteer work to support your community – right now.
 You’ll also become a member of Lions Clubs International, a respected international organization, a leader in your local community and a friend to people in need.

 - Plano Early Joins With Boys and Girls Club for Recycle for Sight